turingschool/mod-0-curriculum/prework/terminal.md

 <img src="./assets/terminal/amy_terminal.png" alt="Screenshot of Terminal window">

+To open your terminal, we will use a Mac built-in keyboard shortcut.
+Press `cmd` + `spacebar` and a bar in the middle of your screen should open.
+This is your Spotlight and it can help you quickly find applications on your laptop.
+In the spotlight, start typing `Term` for terminal.
+It should automatically find the Terminal application.
+Hit `enter` and it should open!

 <div class="s-card">
   <h3>Independent Research</h3>
   <p><em>Be prepared: You are about to be asked to go reseach a technical topic you have received no instruction on.
 This might feel scary!
 You might be wondering if it's a mistake!
 It's not - this is a big part of Turing's teaching and learning, and something we are sending you all the way into on your very first day.
 It might feel challenging or uncomfortable - sit with that feeling, embrace it, and push yourself to engage!</em></p>